mothgears/medulla/README.md

 **(!)** *if you change this file, you need restart medulla manually.*

 List of all available settings with default values:
-- `serverApp: "./app.js"`
+- `serverEntryPoint: "./server.js"`
-Path to your app entry point.
+Path to your app server scripts entry point.

+- `clientEntryPoint: null`
+Path to your app client scripts entry point, set if you need linking and packing scripts

 - `serverDir: process.cwd()`
 Path to app dir.